Hannah Arendt: Post-war (1945–1975)

 In July 1946, Arendt left her position at the Commission on European Jewish Cultural Reconstruction to become an editor at Schocken Books, which later published some of her works.
 In 1948, she became engaged with the campaign of Judah Magnes for a solution to the Israeli–Palestinian conflict.
-She famously opposed the establishment of a Jewish nation state in Palestine and initially also opposed the establishment of a binational Arab-Jewish state.
+She famously opposed the establishment of a Jewish nation-state in Palestine and initially also opposed the establishment of a binational Arab-Jewish state.
 Instead, she advocated for the inclusion of Palestine into a multi-ethnic federation.
 Only in 1948 in an effort to forestall partition did she support a binational one-state solution.
 She returned to the Commission in August 1949.
-In her capacity as executive secretary, she traveled to Europe, where she worked in Germany, Britain and France (December 1949 to March 1950) to negotiate the return of archival material from German institutions, an experience she found frustrating, but provided regular field reports.
+In her capacity as executive secretary, she traveled to Europe, where she worked in Germany, Britain, and France (December 1949 to March 1950) to negotiate the return of archival material from German institutions, an experience she found frustrating, but provided regular field reports.
 In January 1952, she became secretary to the Board, although the work of the organization was winding down and she was simultaneously pursuing her own intellectual activities; she retained this position until her death.
 Arendt's work on cultural restitution provided further material for her study of totalitarianism.

-In the 1950s Arendt wrote The Origins of Totalitarianism (1951), The Human Condition (1958) followed by On Revolution (1963).
-Arendt began corresponding with the American author Mary McCarthy, six years her junior, in 1950 and they soon became lifelong friends.
-In 1950, Arendt also became a naturalized citizen of the United States.
-The same year, she started seeing Martin Heidegger again, and had what the American writer Adam Kirsch called a "quasi-romance", lasting for two years, with the man who had previously been her mentor, teacher, and lover.
+In the 1950s Arendt published The Origins of Totalitarianism (1951) and The Human Condition (1958), followed by On Revolution (1963).
+Arendt became a naturalized citizen of the United States on December 10, 1951.
+Arendt had begun corresponding with the American author Mary McCarthy, six years her junior, in 1950 and they soon became lifelong friends.
+She had started seeing Martin Heidegger again, and had what the American writer Adam Kirsch called a "quasi-romance", lasting for two years, with the man who had previously been her mentor, teacher, and lover.
 During this time, Arendt defended him against critics who noted his enthusiastic membership in the Nazi Party.
 She portrayed Heidegger as a naïve man swept up by forces beyond his control, and pointed out that Heidegger's philosophy had nothing to do with National Socialism.
+She suspected that loyal followers of Horkheimer and Adorno in Frankfurt were plotting against Heidegger.
+For Adorno she had a real aversion: "Half a Jew and one of the most repugnant men I know".
+According to Arendt, the Frankfurt School was willing, and quite capable of doing so, to destroy Heidegger: "For years they have branded anti-Semitism on anyone in Germany who opposes them, or have threatened to raise such an accusation".

 In 1961 she traveled to Jerusalem to report on Eichmann's trial for The New Yorker.
 This report strongly influenced her popular recognition, and raised much controversy (see below).
 Her work was recognized by many awards, including the Danish Sonning Prize in 1975 for Contributions to European Civilization.